 In fact, relapse is often considered a part of recovery.
 That isn’t to say that one is guaranteed to relapse, but that if someone does, it is not uncommon and can be expected.
 While the latter may seem pessimistic, it’s simply a “hope for the best, prepare for the worst” attitude.
 And, in most cases, that is what keeps people from becoming complacent, which is a dangerous place to be in recovery.

-The most important thing to remember when contemplating your future in recovery is that no matter how unknown and, therefore, potentially frightening a life in recovery may be, it certainly can’t be worse than what you’ve already experienced in active addiction.
+The most important thing to remember when contemplating your future is that no matter how unknown and, therefore, potentially frightening life in recovery may be, it certainly can’t be worse than what you’ve already experienced in active addiction.
 Whatever lies your ego has been telling you to keep you down there, they will become less and less believable in time. so stop buying into them.
 Instead, seek the truth and the help you need.

-As you think of your future in recovery, remember that no matter how unknown and, therefore, potentially frightening this new life may be, it certainly can’t be worse than what you’ve already experienced in active addiction.
+As you think of your future, remember that no matter how unknown and, therefore, potentially frightening this new life may be, it certainly can’t be worse than what you’ve already experienced in active addiction.
 Regardless of the lies your ego has told you to keep you down, know that they will become less and less believable in time.
 So instead, stop buying into them now.
 Seek the truth for yourself and get the help you know you deserve.